Popular-Coding/ventur/README.md

 ## Connect with Polkadot-JS Apps Front-end

-Once the node is running locally, you can connect it with **Polkadot-JS Apps** front-end to interact with the development chain.
+Once the node is running locally, you can connect it with **Polkadot-JS App** front-end to interact with the development chain.
 [Click here](https://polkadot.js.org/apps/#/explorer?rpc=ws://localhost:9944)